barisusakli/nodebb-plugin-imgur/README.md

 * Enter these values in your NodeBB ACP page.
 [![](http://i.imgur.com/6hYkOc9.png)](http://i.imgur.com/6hYkOc9.png)

+* After entering the values click Authorize, you will be redirected to imgur to allow access to your app.*

+* Once you allow access you will be redirected back to nodebb.

-Optinally create an album for your forum on imgur and put its album ID in the NodeBB ACP.
+* Optinally create an album for your forum on imgur and put its album ID in the NodeBB ACP.